drquinn/imu-unlock/README.md

-IMU Visualization
+IMU Unlock
 =====================

-Render IMU movement in the browser with node.js and three.js.
+Render IMU (Inertial Measurement Unit) movement in the browser with node.js and three.js.

 Unlock with gesture control.